 Best Overall Treadmill for Australians

-The NordicTrack Commercial 1750 is a customer favourite and our list topper.
-With this machine, you get a personal trainer without the need to hire an expert.
-NordicTrack Commercial 1750 comes with Ifit technology that allows you to have the experience of being trained by expert trainers from all over the world.
+The NordicTrack Commercial 1750 is a consumer favourite and our best overall pick.
+It's on its own a personal trainer, taking away the need to hire an expert.
+The treadmill features the Ifit technology that offers the experience of being trained by expert trainers from all over the world.

-The Auto-Adjust feature lets you adjust the incline and speed automatically.
-Not only that, but this machine also comes with a large 14 HD touchscreen, so you can monitor your pace and heart rate easily.
-Whether you are striving to get into shape, maintain your weight, or try to get into the regimen of an active lifestyle, you cannot go wrong with this machine.
-NordicTrack 1750 is cushioned to reduce the probability of joint impact.
+NordicTrack's Commercial 1750 has an Auto-Adjust feature that adjusts the incline and speed automatically.
+It also features a large 14 HD touchscreen to monitor your pace and heart rate easily.
+So, whether you are striving to get into shape or maintain your weight, you cannot go wrong with this machine.
+For safety, it's cushioned to reduce the probability of joint impact.

-The NordicTrack Commercial Treadmill features exceptionally quiet motors, which contribute to a peaceful workout experience.
-Likewise, its dual auto breeze fans help you stay cool during intense workout sessions.
-The stat tracking feature enables you to monitor your progress, giving you the motivational boost you need to achieve your fitness goals.
+The NordicTrack Commercial Treadmill packs exceptionally quiet motors, which contribute to a peaceful workout experience.
+Its dual auto breeze fans help you stay cool during intense workout sessions, and the stat tracking feature enables you to monitor your progress, giving you the motivational boost you need to achieve your fitness goals.

 Pros